Agios Pharmaceuticals

-Agios Pharmaceuticals Inc. is a public American pharmaceutical company pioneering therapies for genetically defined diseases, with a near-term focus on developing therapies for hemolytic anemias.
+Agios Pharmaceuticals Inc. is a publicly trading American pharmaceutical company pioneering therapies for genetically defined diseases, with a near-term focus on developing therapies for hemolytic anemias.
 The company was founded in 2008 (or 2007) by Lewis Cantley, Tak Mak and Craig Thompson.
 Agios is a Delaware corporation headquartered in Cambridge, Massachusetts.
 The company tendered an initial public offering in July 2013.

 History

 In 2012, Agios was named among the defendants in a lawsuit against one of its founders, Craig Thompson, alleging that Thompson used research illegally taken from the Abramson Family Cancer Research Institute in research at Agios.

 In May 2016, the company announced it would launch partnership with Celgene, developing metabolic immuno-oncology therapies and licensing AG-221 as well as AG-881 to Celgene, potentially garnering Agios $120 million in drug licensing payments.